skydoves/PreferenceRoom/README.md

 ## Dependency Injection
 ![di](https://user-images.githubusercontent.com/24237865/33241294-bfaf9b5a-d306-11e7-816a-2be938fafdf8.png) <br>
-`PreferenceRoom` supports simple dependency injection process with free from reflection using `@InjectPreference` annotation. <br>
+`PreferenceRoom` supports simple dependency injection process with free from reflection using `@InjectPreference` annotation.
+But If you want to use with dagger, check [this](https://github.com/skydoves/PreferenceRoom/releases) reference.

 Firstly we should declare some target classes which to be injected preference instances in `PreferenceComponent`. <br>
 ```java